Why Faith Grows Small, Not Big

 The Need for More

-Interestingly, groups that start small often feel pressure to grow bigger.
+Interestingly, friends who share grace start small, and then feel pressure to grow bigger.
 That’s why the “small group” model in a larger, formalized church never leads to a free world.

-Because once a group grows past a certain size, the dynamics begin to change.
+Because once the conversation grows past a certain size, the dynamics begin to change.

 Side conversations form.